Going to university is a real investment in your future. You’ll have two main costs to consider – tuition fees and living costs.

 If you are a UK national or have 'settled status' and normally live in Wales, Scotland or Northern Ireland, you should be eligible for loans, and possibly grants, to fund your studies.
 Check these websites for the latest information:

-By studying an undergraduate or postgraduate pre-registration programme you are eligible for a Tuition Fee Loan of up to £9,250.
+By studying an undergraduate or postgraduate pre-registration programme you could be eligible for a Tuition Fee Loan of up to £9,250 from Student Finance.
 The loan will support your studies and enable you to start a rewarding career in healthcare.

 An additional payment of up to £3,000 per academic year will be available to eligible students.
 Eligibility will include the following: